 Can Infrared Thermal Imaging see through the walls like an X-ray?

-No however it can see moister and temperature differences in the wall like no insulation or hot or cold pipes that are touching the sheetrock or changing the temperature of the sheetrock and lots of times the studs are visible because of the temperature differences in the wood and sheetrock.
+No however it can see moister and temperature differences in the wall.
+Like no insulation, hot or cold pipes that are touching the sheet rock changing the temperature of the sheet rock.
+Lots of times the studs are visible because of the temperature differences in the wood and sheet rock.

-It allows the home inspector to see things that are not visible with eyes alone and scanning larger areas faster for a more complete home inspection on your new home.
+It allows the home inspector to see things that are not visible with eyes alone, scanning larger areas faster for a more complete home inspection.

 Moisture will in most cases be colder making the wet spots show up as a darker color easily seen with the thermal camera.
-R Eyes Home Inspections has seen windows leaking on the header from a roof leaking or bad flashing and could not see any stains with my eyes.
-R Eyes Inspections has also seen water penetration from a flowerbed draining to the house and leaking in around the baseboards wetting the carpet.
+R Eyes Home Inspectors have seen windows leaking on the header from a roof leaking, bad flashing.
+I could not see any stains with my eyes.
+R Eyes Inspections has also seen water penetration from a flowerbed draining to the house, leaking in around the baseboards wetting the carpet.
 We have also found cabinets that were wet from a small leak in the plumbing behind the cabinet unit in a new home inspection.
 All were found with the free Thermal Imaging camera that would not have been found without this tool.

 Overheating wires, switches, breakers and outlets stand out with the thermal camera as a lighter color.
-Often I find dimmer switches that are over loaded making them very warm and could be a fire hazard in some insatiateness.
+Often I find dimmer switches that are over loaded making them very warm that could be a fire hazard in some instances.

-With the right temperature differences from inside to outside or delta T an infrared camera can see isolation issues and be spotted very easily.
-R Eyes Inspections has seen sheetrock temperatures as hot as the attic temperature, these areas act like a heater in the house when you have the A/C on and an air conditioner in the winter reducing the efficiency of your house.
+With the right temperature differences from inside to outside or delta T an infrared camera can see isolation issues and spotted very easily.
+R Eyes Inspections has seen sheet rock temperatures as hot as the attic temperature, these areas act like a heater in the house when you have the A/C on reducing the efficiency of your house.
 These areas will not save you a ton of money but reducing every little area helps to reduce the total bill.

 Improperly Connected HVAC Duct work

-This is one of the most common things that I find in a home inspection and is relatively easy to fix and can be a big savings on your electric or gas bill all year around.
+This is one of the most common things that I find in a home inspection, relatively easy to fix and can be a big savings on your bills all year around.
 Air blowing in the attic just makes the unit run longer to cool or heat your house.

 Why is your inspection price not the lowest in the area?

-We at R Eyes Home Inspections spend the time that it takes to inspect your house properly regardless of the time that it takes to do it.
-We are Dedicated to giving you all the information that we can obtain on the house that you are buying so you can make the house the best it can be.
+We at R Eyes Home Inspections spend the time that it takes, to inspect your house properly regardless.
+We are Dedicated to giving you all the information that we can obtain on the house that you are buying.
+So you can make the house the best it can be during your ownership.